NCCA/PCCSlides/Lecture12/slides.md

 - This will write out a simple triangle mesh to a file called ```triangle1.obj```
 - We can then open this file in a 3D application such as Maya to view the mesh.
 - You will notice there are no normals or texture coordinates in this file
-- we will add normals next
+- we will add normals and texture coordinates next time

 ---